The Rocketeer (soundtrack): Reception

 The soundtrack received positive response from critics, being considered as one of the film's positive aspects.
 Some also praised it as "one of Horner's best scores", with Den of Geek (Sean Wilson) and Comingsoon.net (Jeff Ames) also referring them in their list.
 Ames also mentioned the Rocketeer score as one of "the top 10 superhero scores of all time".
 Wilson felt that "Joe Johnston’s underrated comic book adventure soars off the back of Horner’s spectacular score, what with its quintessentially heroic main theme calling back to the Golden Age of Hollywood, swooning romantic material and bombastic action sequences.
 More important than anything, however, is the score’s sense of fun: Horner really did capture the exhilaration of flight quite beautifully, making one lament the dreary audio nonsense allowed to clutter so many movies in the current age."

-Post Horner's death in June 22, 2015, The Hollywood Reporter writer Harry Windsor praised the work as "nostalgic but full of youthful wonder for a time when modern aviation and modern movies were coming into being", which paved the way for Horner's success as a film composer, and referred it to "grandly romantic as anything by John Williams".
+Post Horner's death on June 22, 2015, The Hollywood Reporter writer Harry Windsor praised the work as "nostalgic but full of youthful wonder for a time when modern aviation and modern movies were coming into being", which paved the way for Horner's success as a film composer, and referred it to "grandly romantic as anything by John Williams".

 Critical response

 Peter Fawthrop, writing for the online music website AllMusic, summarised "Most of the Rocketeer soundtrack elicits the adventure and lifting spirit of the film and reveals how Horner incorporates rich instrumentals in the tiniest crevices.
 Even when the film involves danger, as in "Jenny's Rescue," the composer takes care when it is hardly even required.
 Instead of some "duh-duh-duhs," he brings on a full, stunning orchestra and when he overdoes it, it is in a jolly way – he never exhausts his medium.
 That is what separates him from inferior composers, and what makes a nice film like The Rocketeer extra nice"; calling the soundtrack as "worth to listen".
-Music critic Jonathan Broxton, had wrote "Listening to scores like The Rocketeer in this context is bittersweet, because the brilliance of it only reminds us of what was taken from us far too soon.
+Music critic Jonathan Broxton, wrote "Listening to scores like The Rocketeer in this context is bittersweet, because the brilliance of it only reminds us of what was taken from us far too soon.
 This score is a masterpiece, one of his absolute career best, and one which only gets better with age, especially as new ways of scoring super-hero movies emerge, and scores like this one are dismissed as ‘old fashioned’ and ‘corny’ by some contemporary audiences."